kubevela/kubevela/docs/en/helm/trait.md

             type: "cluster"
 ```

-:exclamation: Only one thing you should pay attention when use Trait system with Helm module workload, **make sure the target workload in your Helm chart strictly follows the qualified-full-name convention in Helm.**
-[As the sample chart shows](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/deployment.yaml#L4), the workload name is composed of [release name and chart name](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/_helpers.tpl#L13).
+> Note: when use Trait system with Helm module workload, please *make sure the target workload in your Helm chart strictly follows the qualified-full-name convention in Helm.* [For example in this chart](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/deployment.yaml#L4), the workload name is composed of [release name and chart name](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/_helpers.tpl#L13).

-KubeVela will generate a release name based on your Application name and component name automatically, so you just make sure not override the full name template in your Helm chart.
+> This is because KubeVela relies on the name to discovery the workload, otherwise it cannot apply traits to the workload.
+KubeVela will generate a release name based on your `Application` name and component name automatically, so you need to make sure never override the full name template in your Helm chart.

-KubeVela relies on the name to discovery the workload, otherwise it cannot apply traits to the workload.

 ## Verify traits work correctly